ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-  Similarly, whenever you run the poll utility, you see in real time the logs for any Actions that are run on your behalf in OpenWhisk.
+  Similarly, whenever you run the poll utility, you see in real time the logs for any actions that are run on your behalf in OpenWhisk.

-## Getting Actions
+## Getting actions
 {: #getting-actions}

-Metadata that describes existing Actions can be retrieved by using the `ibmcloud wsk action` get command.
+Metadata that describes existing actions can be retrieved by using the `ibmcloud wsk action` get command.

 **Command:**
 ```